perltidy/perltidy/dev-bin/RandomTesting.md

 ## Prepare a temporary directory

 First collect a large number (say 50 or more) of arbitrary perl scripts in a single directory.
-These files can also contain arbitrary other files, such as text or html files.
+You may also include other arbitrary files, such as text or html files.

 Then create a temporary sub directory and enter it, say